 At some point Marc and Rose stopped attending our monthly meetings at the ITA.
 We’ve always been an open, no pressure group.
 We figure that if we are providing stimulating, leading-edge awareness and exposure within the technology space, members will participate.
 It’s been a solid recipe.
 In fact, we’ve had many guests join us for the richness of the content alone – including several current and former chief technology officers, civic and disability advocates, and even one or two who were looking for another meeting…and they stayed!
 Our members are driven by more than a wagging finger or peer pressure.
 They need to own ITKAN and its principles.

 We never stopped inviting the Steins, and then one month over the past year Marc and Rose showed up again – and they brought their brother Mike!
 Mike is as intriguing as his siblings, an engineer turned neurologist with a passion for exploiting technology – and assistive technology – to support a higher quality of life for Marc and all of us managing disability.
 The Family Stein was growing, and adding to the level and richness of dialogue at our meetings.
 And as if we weren’t already blessed with our riches in this bright, engaged and supportive family, the next month they showed up with David Peasley – Rose’s husband!
-David brought his own very interesting backstory; he’s a local actor in Chicago’s vibrant theater community.
-David also publishes a sarcastic on line news blog – The Internut.
+David brought his own very interesting backstory; at the time he was a local actor in Chicago’s vibrant theater community.
+David also published a sarcastic on line news blog.
 And, as with his extended family, he has a bent for technology and an appreciation for the quality and depth of knowledge that Microsoft’s evangelists share willingly with ITKAN members.

 Help me Help you!